 - Guide 1: How to Remove TeslaCrypt 4.2 from Windows.

-- Guide 2: Get rid of TeslaCrypt 4.2 from Mac OS X.
+- Guide 2: Get rid of TeslaCrypt 4.2 on Mac OS X.

-- Guide 3: Remove TeslaCrypt 4.2 from Google Chrome.
+- Guide 3: Remove TeslaCrypt 4.2 in Google Chrome.

 - Guide 4: Erase TeslaCrypt 4.2 from Mozilla Firefox.

 - Guide 5: Uninstall TeslaCrypt 4.2 from Microsoft Edge.

 - Guide 6: Remove TeslaCrypt 4.2 from Safari.

 - Guide 7: Eliminate TeslaCrypt 4.2 from Internet Explorer.

 - Guide 8: Disable TeslaCrypt 4.2 Push Notifications in Your Browsers.

 About the TeslaCrypt 4.2 Research